top of page

 Paul Fought The Good Fight

-In 2 Timothy 4:7 the soon to be martyred apostle Paul tells Timothy that he has "fought the good fight", that he has "finished the race" and that he has "kept the faith".
+In 2 Timothy 4:7, the soon to be martyred apostle Paul tells Timothy that he has "fought the good fight", that he has "finished the race" and that he has "kept the faith".
 What is it that Paul fought against?
 Sin.
-As he told us in Hebrews 12:1 we are to lay aside the sin which easily traps us.
+As he told us in Hebrews 12:1, we are to lay aside the sin which easily traps us.
+Paul makes it clear that the struggle isn't always an easy one.

 Enduring Requires Armor